 The Television Academy protects the integrity of the Emmy through a strict set of guidelines regarding use of the statue.
 Before making a formal request, please take some time to review the Trademark Policy.

-How can I buy tickets to the Primetime Emmy Awards?
+How can I buy tickets to the Emmy Awards?

-How can I be a seat filler or on the red carpet for the Primetime Emmy Awards?
+How can I be a seat filler or on the red carpet for the Emmy Awards?

-Seat fillers and red carpet arrivals are two of television fans' most coveted places to experience the Emmys.
-Organization of both is overseen by an outside company.
-Check here in Summer 2015 for information about the 67th Emmy Awards.
+Seat fillers and red-carpet arrivals are two of television fans' most coveted places to experience the Emmy Awards.
+All seat-filler and bleacher seat opportunities are secured for 2015.

 Who can vote for the Emmy Awards?